New Mexico Young Actors, Inc., Est. 1979

 Rachel Ribeiro Executive Director

 Rachel was named NMYA’s Executive Director in December 2022.
-She first started working with NMYA in 2015, and has taught nine semesters of Drama I, has directed six Advanced Drama plays, and spearheaded the development of the Drama I curriculum.
+She first started working with NMYA in 2015.
+She has taught nine semesters of Drama I, spearheading the development of the Drama I curriculum, has directed eight Advanced Drama plays, and in the summer of 2023, founded the inaugural NMYA Summer Shakespeare Fest.
 As a classroom teacher, librarian, and theater director, she has been working with children since 2003.
 She has taught theater to elementary, middle, and high school students for many years and started the Las Montañas Theater Club in Las Cruces, NM.
 Under her direction, the club claimed first or second place at the New Mexico Activities Association One Act Play competition for three years in a row (2011-2013).
 Her lifelong passion for the performing arts was first nurtured as a child with the East Side Players, in Cincinnati, OH, and continued with church, school, and community theater productions.
 She has performed comedy improv with The Sweaty-Toothed Madmen (Wenham, MA) and community theater with the No Strings Theatre Company (Las Cruces, NM).
 She has a Bachelor’s degree in English from Gordon College in Wenham, Massachusetts, and a Master’s degree in Teaching English from New Mexico State University.
 Rachel loves nudging and cajoling the inner spark of every young actor.
 As Executive Director, her door is always open.
 The best part of the job, she says, is building relationships with all of our young actors and their families.

 -